12 Strategies to optimize SaaS user onboarding: A guide for SaaS businesses

 If you need a customer journey map template, there are some free ones available from Miro, Figma, and InVision.

-3. Identify sources of friction #
+3. Identify and remove sources of friction

-Reducing friction is often one of the best ways to optimize your onboarding flow.
-Unnecessary steps, confusing UX, and unclear language all increase the user’s cognitive load – the mental effort required for the user to understand how to use your product.
+Go through each step in your journey map and think about what might be causing users to get stuck.
+Unnecessary steps, confusing UX, and complicated language all increase the user’s cognitive load–the mental effort required for the user to understand how to use your product.

-Break up complex steps using progressive disclosure #
+4. Break up complex steps using progressive disclosure

 People often become overwhelmed when they’re asked to do too many things at once.
 One useful trick is to break up complex tasks into smaller, more manageable chunks.
 If you’ve ever used a step-by-step onboarding or checkout flow, that’s progressive disclosure in action.